swaptacular/swpt_accounts/protocol.rst

    Along with ``debtor_id`` identifies the sender's account.

 transfer_id : int64
    The opaque ID generated for the prepared transfer.
-It MUST always be a positive number.
+This MUST always be a positive number.
 This ID, along with ``debtor_id`` and ``sender_creditor_id``, uniquely identifies the finalized prepared transfer.